trendmicro/terraform-provider-conformity/docs/guides/azure_app_registry/azure_app_registry_provider.md

 ```

 ## Argument Reference
- - `apikey` - (Required) This is the Cloud Conformity API Key.
- - `region` - (Required) The region your organisation resides in.
-See https://github.com/cloudconformity/documentation-api for the available regions.
  - `subscription_id` - (Optional) This is the Azure Account subscription ID.
  - `client_id` - (Optional) This is the Azure Account client ID.
  - `client_secret` - (Optional) This is the Azure Account client secret ID.